 The notebook MUST be bound (spiral notebooks are not accepted).
-NOTEBOOK MUST BE COMPLETED IN PEN.
+NOTEBOOK MUST BE DONE IN PEN.
 Leave the first 2 pages of the notebook blank.
 At the top of these two pages, write TABLE OF CONTENTS.
 Over the course of the lab, # the pages in the notebook.
 In the table of contents, write the name of each experiment on a separate line.
-Next to the experiment name, write the page #s that the experiment work is one.
+Next to the experiment name, write the page #s that the experimental work is one.
 The table of contents does not need to be more detailed than that.

 Every day of lab work, the date should be written in the notebook at the beginning of class.
 This allows a student to keep track of what was completed on a particular date.
 Each notebook section must be labeled with roman numerals and section headings displayed below.

-At the start of each new experiment the following is required in the notebook at the beginning of lab (i.e. completed before coming to lab):
+On the start day of each new experiment I., II., III are required in the notebook at the beginning of lab (i.e. completed before coming):